halilkaankarakoc/dependency-version-checker/README.md

  - After 24 hours passed, this data is sent to `version-checker` service.
  - In `version-checker` service:
     - Firstly fetcher and client are created (`NpmFileFetcher` and `GithubClient`) and fetched dependency files `package.json`.
-    - File parser is created.
+    - File parser (`NpmFileParser`) is created.
 Dependency files are parsed and its dependencies are extracted.
-    - Update checker is created.
+    - Update checker (`NpmUpdateChecker`) is created.
 Versions checked from `npm` registry.
   - A data which consists dependencies and email list are sent to `mail-sender` service.
   - In `mail-sender` service, datas are sent as an email.
 If these dependencies are not up to date, it is sent again `expiration` service.